CBonnell/lamps-keyusage-crl-validation-clarification/draft-ietf-lamps-keyusage-crl-validation.md

 # Introduction

-{{!RFC5280}} defines the profile of X.509 certificates and certificate revocation lists (CRLs) for use in the Internet.
-Section 4.2.1.3 of
-{{!RFC5280}} requires CRL issuer certificates to contain the `keyUsage` extension with the `cRLSign` bit asserted.
-However, the CRL validation algorithm specified in Section 6.3 of {{!RFC5280}} does not explicitly include a corresponding check for the presence of the `keyUsage` certificate extension.
+{{!RFC5280}} defines the profile of X.509 certificates and certificate revocation lists (CRLs) for use in the Internet. {{Section 4.2.1.3 of !RFC5280}} requires CRL issuer certificates to contain the `keyUsage` extension with the `cRLSign` bit asserted.
+However, the CRL validation algorithm specified in {{Section 6.3 of !RFC5280}} does not explicitly include a corresponding check for the presence of the `keyUsage` certificate extension.
 This document updates {{!RFC5280}} to require that check.

 {{the-issue}} describes the security concern that motivates this update.

-{{crl-validation-algo-amendment}} updates the CRL validation algorithm to resolve this concern.
+{{crl-validation-algo-amendment}} updates the CRL validation algorithm ({{Section 6.3 of !RFC5280}}) to resolve this concern.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# The risk of trusting CRLs signed with non-certified keys {#the-issue}
+# The Risk of Trusting CRLs Signed with Non-certified Keys {#the-issue}

-In some Public Key Infrastructures, entities are delegated by Certification Authorities to sign CRLs.
+In some Public Key Infrastructures, entities are delegated by Certification Authorities (CAs) to sign CRLs.
 CRLs whose scope encompasses certificates that have not been signed by the CRL issuer are known as "indirect CRLs".

-Applications which consume CRLs follow the validation algorithm as specified in Section 6.3 of {{!RFC5280}}.
-In particular, Section 6.3.3 contains the following step for CRL validation:
+Applications that consume CRLs follow the validation algorithm as specified in {{Section 6.3 of !RFC5280}}.
+In particular, Section 6.3.3 of that RFC contains the following step for CRL validation:

+{:quote}
 > (f) Obtain and validate the certification path for the issuer of
     the complete CRL.
 The trust anchor for the certification path MUST be the same as the trust anchor used to validate